Causes and solutions for MySQL 8.0 to 5.7 replication stopping due to a utf8mb4_0900_ai_ci error.

 SET SESSION default_collation_for_utf8mb4=utf8mb4_general_ci;

-This is true for both of these methods,
+This applies to both of these methods,

 Let's take a look at what happens before CREATE DATABASE is executed.